Karl Ristikivi: The trilogies, novels, and short-stories – synopses and descriptions

 Also sketched out while Ristikivi was still living in Estonia were the two novels of the Unfinished Trilogy, which appeared in Swedish exile in 1946 and 1947, respectively.
 These are the last novels that Ristikivi wrote that are set in and examine Estonia.

-The first of the two novels, All That Ever Was is, not surprisingly under the circumstances, a nostalgic view of Estonia, full of Sundays and the blossom of fruit trees in spring.
-It is the swan song of the old clergyman August Tammik as death approaches.

-But the backdrop to the second novel, Nothing Happened, is the grim reality of the Soviet occupation of Estonia and the establishment there of Soviet military bases, the mass exodus of the Baltic-Germans, the title is ironic, as a lot happened during that time, events that would shape the destiny of Estonia for the next half century.
+The first of the two novels, All That Ever Was, presents a nostalgic view of Estonia, from the perspective of an elderly clergyman, August Tammik.
+The second novel, the ironically-titled Nothing Happened, explores the reality of the Soviet occupation of Estonia and the establishment there of Soviet military bases, alongside the mass exodus of the Baltic-Germans.